 Prior ...
 Read More » to joining the Foundation, Emily was director of housing and community services for South Middlesex Opportunity Council.

 Emily has a bachelor of arts in Economics from Kenyon College and masters’ degrees in public policy and theological studies from Harvard University.

 Member, Columbus City Council

 Raised in the Linden neighborhood, Councilmember Page knows firsthand that it is our neighborhoods and individuals who live in them that make Columbus such a great city.
 She was appointed to Columbus City Council in January of 2015.
 Next, she was elected to a four – year term.
-She is a problem solver with a unique ability to be able to listen to community concerns and understand how to remedy
+She is a problem solver with a unique ability to be able to listen to community

 ...
 Read More »

 concerns and understand how to remedy those issues.

 “It is important to ensure that our residents feel connected to their government and to their elected officials.
 I know Columbus has what it takes to be the greatest city in the nation.”

 She began her work with the city as a law clerk in the City Attorney’s office in May of 2008, before becoming an Assistant City Attorney.
 She has assisted in litigating environmental issues and held problem property owners accountable for the damage done to the neighborhoods.
 She worked with residents and the courts to shut down the Motel One, on East Main Street and demolish the former Howard Johnsons hotel site on Hamilton Road.